 Each day the Montessori Teacher gives individual lessons (similar to tutoring) called “presentations” to each child or a small group of children.
 The Montessori teacher refers to her monthly lesson plans and daily lesson plans as a guide.
 Each child will progress at his own pace as opposed to a class pace.
 When a child masters an activity or an exercise, he/she moves on to the next lesson.

 The Montessori Teacher functions as a designer of the environment, a role model, a demonstrator, a record keeper, and a close observer of each child’s growth.
 It is the teacher’s goal to maintain a safe, positive, happy and learning-rich environment.

 Toddler Program: 18 months to 3 years old

 The multi-age grouping in each class provides a family-like grouping, where learning can take place naturally.
 Older children share what they have learned while reinforcing their own knowledge.

 In our Montessori classrooms, the children learn from each other and with each other.
 We take pride in keeping our classrooms clean, neat and attractive.
-We have air conditioning for summer comfort.
+Our classrooms have an abundance of natural sunlight and air conditioning for summer comfort.
 Child sized furniture and a complete set of Montessori materials and activities is housed in each class.